Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Ans:

-• It supports dynamic and scheduled scaling, enabling you to scale your application up or down based on demand or a fixed schedule.
+• It supports dynamic and scheduled scaling, enabling to scale application up or down based on demand or a fixed schedule.

 Ans:

-Migrating an on-premises application to AWS EC2 involves several steps: First, assess the application to understand its architecture, dependencies, and requirements.
-Next, decide on the migration strategy (rehosting, re-platforming, refactoring, etc.) based on the application’s needs and the desired outcomes.
-Prepare your AWS environment, including VPC setup and security configurations (security groups, IAM roles), and choose the appropriate EC2 instance type.
-Use AWS Migration Services like AWS Database Migration Service (DMS) or Server Migration Service (SMS) for data and server migration.
-Test the application in the AWS environment to ensure it functions correctly, then cut over from the on-premises setup to AWS.
-Finally, optimize your application for the cloud to take full advantage of AWS services and cost savings.
+Migrating an on-premises application to AWS EC2 involves several steps.
+The first step is to assess the application to understand its architecture, dependencies, and requirements.
+Choose a migration strategy (rehosting, re-platforming, refactoring, etc.) based on the application’s needs and desired outcomes.
+Prepare the AWS environment, including VPC setup, security configurations (security groups, IAM roles), and selecting the appropriate EC2 instance type.
+Utilize AWS Migration Services like AWS Database Migration Service (DMS) or Server Migration Service (SMS) for data and server migration.

-24. How do you ensure data integrity and security when transferring data to EC2 instances?
+24. How is data integrity and security ensured during data transfer to EC2 instances?

 Ans:

-• Ensuring data integrity and security during transfer to EC2 instances involves encrypting the data in transit and at rest.
-Use secure protocols such as SSH (Secure Shell) for file transfers (e.g., using SCP or SFTP) or HTTPS for web traffic to protect the data in transit.
+• Ensuring data integrity and security during transfer to EC2 instances involves encrypting data in transit and at rest.

-• Additionally, AWS provides features like AWS Key Management Service (KMS) for managing encryption keys to encrypt your data at rest.
+• Secure protocols like SSH (e.g., SCP or SFTP) or HTTPS protect data during transfer.
+AWS Key Management Service (KMS) can manage encryption keys to secure data at rest.

-25. What steps do you take to troubleshoot a connectivity issue to an EC2 instance?
+25. What steps should be taken to troubleshoot a connectivity issue to an EC2 instance?

 Ans:

-To troubleshoot connectivity issues to an EC2 instance, follow these steps: First, check the Instance’s security group rules to ensure they allow inbound traffic on the necessary ports from your IP address.
-Verify the network ACLs for the VPC and subnet to ensure they permit the inbound and outbound traffic.
-Ensure the Instance is running and check its system log for any errors that might indicate issues during startup.
-Confirm that the route table for the VPC correctly routes traffic to and from the internet for instances in a public subnet.
-If using a private subnet, ensure a NAT gateway or Instance is appropriately configured to allow outbound internet access.
+To troubleshoot connectivity issues to an EC2 instance, follow these steps: First, check the security group rules to ensure they allow inbound traffic on the necessary ports from the correct IP address.
+Verify that the VPC and subnet network ACLs permit the required inbound and outbound traffic.
+Confirm the instance is running and review its system log for any errors during startup.
+Ensure the VPC route table correctly routes traffic to and from the internet for instances in a public subnet.
+Ensure a NAT gateway or instance is configured correctly for private subnets’ outbound internet access.

-26. How do you monitor EC2 instances, and what metrics are crucial?
+26. How are EC2 instances monitored, and what metrics are crucial?

 Ans:

-• To monitor EC2 instances, you can use Amazon CloudWatch, which provides detailed visibility into resource utilization, application performance, and operational health.
+• Monitoring EC2 instances uses Amazon CloudWatch, which offers visibility into resource utilization, application performance, and operational health.

-• Key metrics to monitor include CPU Utilization to ensure the Instance is not over or under-utilized; Network In/Out to monitor the data traffic; Disk Read/Write Operations to check the I/O operations on the Instance; and Status Check Failed (Instance and System), to quickly identify any underlying problems with the Instance or the system it runs on.
+• Key metrics include CPU Utilization to check instance performance, Network In/Out for monitoring data traffic, Disk Read/Write Operations for I/O performance, and Status Check Failed (Instance and System) to identify underlying issues.

-• Setting up alarms in CloudWatch for these metrics can help proactively resolve issues and maintain the health and performance of EC2 instances.
+• Setting up CloudWatch alarms for these metrics helps proactively resolve issues and maintain instance health and performance.

 27. What is Amazon EC2 Instance Connect, and how does it enhance security?